 Hibiscus syrup is key to this yummy pink margarita!
-It’s easy to make and can be used in numerous different cocktails and mocktails.
+It’s easy to make and can be used in numerous different cocktails.
+It's amazing in our Hibiscus Rum Punch.
 For a non-alcoholic offering, try it in our easy Hibiscus Limeade.

 - First, bring a cup of water to a boil.
 Once boiling, remove from heat.

 - Stir until completely dissolved and the syrup is clear.

 - Stir the flowers into the syrup until completely saturated.

 - Allow the flowers to steep into the syrup for about 3 hours.

 - Finally, strain the syrup through a fine-mesh sieve or cheesecloth-lined funnel.
 Discard the pieces of hibiscus.

 - The syrup is ready to add into hibiscus limeade, desserts or cocktails!

 Check out our full Hibiscus Syrup post for more details and ideas:

 Check out our entire hibiscus syrup recipe post for more information on hibiscus, detailed instructions and unique flavor variations!